Backlinko-LLC/seo-jobs/README.md

 #### Which education level is required by high-revenue companies?

--> I've added this since it's a low hanging fruit after the last section ;)
--> 3 different versions to deal with poverplotting of the x-axis labels
+-> 3 different versions to deal with overplotting of the x-axis labels

 ![](./plots/png/5_1_require_edu_revenue_dodge_1.png)